NandoD95/CRM-Software/README.md

 The system is designed to be scalable and flexible.
 The system is designed to be easy to maintain and update.

+## CLI

+The system is a command line interface (CLI) application.

+The user interacts with the system by typing commands and the system responds with the result.

+In our back-end CRM system once you enter the cli you will be prompt with 3 options.
+1. Patients
+2. Doctors
+3. Patients and Doctors Associations

+After entering the Patients you will be prompts with seven choices from listing, finding, creating, updating and deleting patients

+As well the same thing for Doctors, once you enter Doctor you will be prompt with the same seven options.
+Helping you navigate doctors

+Third option will prompt you to list all the patients associated with a doctor.

 ## Generating Your Environment

 You might have noticed in the file structure- there's already a Pipfile!